 William J. Wagner

 Associate – A resident of The Hideout, Lake Ariel, Bill is a graduate of John Jay College of Criminal Justice in NYC and is a retired NYPD Detective.
 He is an active member of St. Thomas More Parish, having been elected Chairman of both the Pastoral Council and Special Events Committee.
 He is also very active in the community, being the Vice President of Help A Hero Fund, and a member of both the Hamlin/Lake Ariel Rotary Club and Knights of Columbus.
-He and his wife Janice have been married for 34 years and have two sons, Derick and Christopher.
+He and his wife Janice have been married for over 35 years and have two sons, Derick and Christopher.

 Stephen C. McCune

 Licensed Funeral Director – He is the former owner of McCune Funeral Home in Mountaintop, Pa and has been a licensed Pennsylvania Funeral Director since 1973.